Furnyr/Dissonity/local-automation/README.md

 Create a new Unity project, then, create a folder named `LocalDissonity` in your `Assets`.

-You can additionally right click your assets and select `Create > Dissonity > Development > Dev Dialogs Asset` to access C# local development utilities.
+You can additionally right-click your assets and select `Create > Dissonity > Development > Dev Dialogs Asset` to access C# local development utilities.

 ### 1. ⚒️ Install script dependencies